-The Society's Policy Committee welcomes the opportunity to consider and respond to the UK Government's Consultation: The United Kingdom's future legal framwork for imposing and implementing sanctions.
+The Society's Policy Committee responded to the UK Government's Consultation: The United Kingdom's future legal framwork for imposing and implementing sanctions (the Consultation) references to page numbers in this briefing are to this paper.

 The Committee has the following comments to put forward for consideration.